-Hybrid cars rely on two different power sources to make their engine work - a diesel or petrol engine, and an electric motor.
-Combining the two allows for the same speed performance you get from a regular car, but with much lower CO2 emissions and running costs.
+A hybrid car has two power sources - a conventional petrol or diesel engine and an electric motor.
+Usually, both can power the car either independently or at the same time, increasing the car's efficiency.
+Combining the two also allows for the same speed and performance you get from a regular petrol or diesel car, but with much lower CO2 emissions and running costs.

 There are three possible ways the power sources interact with each other: Full Hybrid systems are the most common and popular, and can use the combustion and electric engines either in combination or they can each power the car alone.
-Parallel Hybrid systems have primary power coming from the combustion engine with the electric motor offering assistance and Series Hybrid systems have the vehicle powered by the electric motor alone, with the combustion engine only present to generate power to the electric motor.
+Parallel Hybrid / Mild Hybrid systems have primary power coming from the combustion engine with the electric motor offering assistance (unable to power the car on its own) and Series Hybrid systems have the vehicle powered by the electric motor alone, with the combustion engine only present to generate power to the electric motor.

 The original Hybrid was the Toyota Prius, which dominated the Japanese market in the late 90s, and held the number one selling car spot for 18 months.
 Since then, the industry has evolved and forced manufacturers to introduce a healthier range of styles ranging from small city cars, such as the Toyota Yaris, through to more lavish executive vehicles, such as the Lexus LS.